eddwebster/football_analytics/README.md

 *    [How data is pushing Twitter scouts and bloggers into football's big time](https://www.theguardian.com/football/2021/feb/27/how-data-is-pushing-twitter-scouts-and-bloggers-into-footballs-big-time) (27/02/2021) by [Paul MacInnes](https://twitter.com/PaulMac) in The Guardian
 *    [Revealed: expected goals being used in football's war against match-fixing](https://www.theguardian.com/football/2021/feb/13/expected-goals-being-used-in-football-war-against-match-fixing-data) (13/02/2021) by Sean Ingle for The Guardian
 *    ['What we do isn't rocket science': how Midtjylland started football's data revolution](https://www.theguardian.com/football/2020/oct/25/what-we-do-isnt-rocket-science-how-fc-midtjylland-started-footballs-data-revolution) (25/10/2020) by Sean Ingle for The Guardian
+*    [How the volunteers of data website Transfermarkt became influential players at European top football clubs](https://www.ftm.nl/artikelen/transfermarkt-volunteers-european-football) (18/12/2020) by Pepihn Keppel and Tom Claessens
 *    [How analysts have used lockdown to unearth football’s next hidden gems](https://www.thetimes.co.uk/article/how-analysts-have-used-lockdown-to-unearth-footballs-next-hidden-gems-hmjn6fdf3) (17/07/2020) by Dan Clark in The Times
 *    [How Brentford flipped the script and staged a data revolution to become England’s smartest club](https://talksport.com/football/fa-cup/659667/brentford-data-revolution-england-smartest-club-championship-leicester-fa-cup/) (24/01/2020) by Sean Ingle for Talksport
 *    [How Data (and Some Breathtaking Soccer) Brought Liverpool to the Cusp of Glory](https://www.nytimes.com/2019/05/22/magazine/soccer-data-liverpool.html) (22/05/2019) by Bruce Schoenfeld for The New York Times